Zaprit/Reflow/README.md

 See the [Wiki](https://github.com/Zaprit/Reflow/wiki) for details

-tl;dr you can just download a release from the right and run that, edit the config and you're off to the races
+tl;dr you can just download a release from the right and run that, edit the config, and you're off to the races
 ## Supporting development

 You can either directly contribute by sending patches, developing new features, or helping me out when I am smooth brained.
 Or if you'd like to financially support me then I've got a [Patreon](https://www.patreon.com/zaprit).